Welcome to Anytown

 What do small cells actually look like?

-Crown Castle works closely with communities to make sure local ordinances are followed and aesthetics preserved.
-With thousands of small cell nodes already deployed around the country, there’s a good chance you’ve walked by them before and never even noticed.
+Crown Castle works closely with communities to make sure local ordinances are followed.
+With thousands of small cells already deployed around the country, you may have walked by them before and never even noticed.
 Here are few examples of what a small cell in your community could look like: